TuringApp/Turing/README.md

 #### Python 3.6 required!

 **You need to have `python3` point to Python 3.6 in your shell!
-Either use or an alias or a distribution that comes with Python 3.6.**
+Either use an alias in your `.bashrc` or a distribution that comes with Python 3.6.**

 It uses the following libraries: